GameRocket/GenWorld/README.md

   * You can press "Weight-Direction Voxel Generation";
   * You can press "Wave Function Collapse Voxel Generation";
   * You can press "Clear" button to clear the scene from voxels;
+  * You can press "Close game application" to quit from game;

 ## 📷 GUI Screenshot